-The manufacturing process includes material sorting, cleaning, and quality control.
-The limited material sources define the collections and some products might be available for a limited time.
+Our production process includes material separation and sorting, cleaning, and quality control.
+Material constraints often determine the structure of our collections, and many products are available for a limited time only.

-We sort and clean the materials, design, and sew prototypes at our headquarters in Nummela, Finland.
-After this, the bags and accessories are manufactured in Finland and the Baltic countries.
-Working with recycled and surplus materials often require special skills and experience, and therefore Globe Hope cherishes long supplier relationships.
+We sort and clean materials, and design and layout our products at our Nummela site.
+The bags and accessories are then manufactured locally in Finland and the Baltics.
+The remanufacturing of recycled and surplus materials requires special skills, which is why Globe Hope fosters long-term supplier relationships.

 Flags and banners

-Our warehouse is full of saved materials such as cotton canvas, technical fabrics, faux fur, and car airbag fabric.
-These materials will be upcycled in our collections.
+Our warehouse is full of salvaged materials such as cotton fabrics, technical fabrics, faux fur, and car airbag fabric.
+These materials are used as needed in our various collections.